t-crest/rtems/readme.txt

 'cp patmos-clang patmos-unknown-rtems-clang'

-In this folder there is a script to be placed in the misc directory, that copies all the patmos tools to the required nomenclature.
+In this folder there is a script ('target-change.sh') to be placed in the misc directory, that copies all the patmos tools to the required nomenclature.

 Finally, the Patmos executables must be added to the path environment variable